-- May only submit one application within this funding scheme. - Can only be awarded one grant or fellowship from this year's Dementia Grants Program (except for Travel Grants, which can be held jointly with another award).
+• May only submit one application as CIA within this funding scheme.

+- Can only be awarded one grant or fellowship from this year's Dementia Grants Program. - May hold a Travel Grant jointly with another award.

 If a researcher has submitted an application as CIA and also appears as an Associate Investigator (AI) on another application, both may be awarded.